 - 1. The grievant must provide the staff member(s) who allegedly engaged in the aggrieved act with a written request for a conference within three school days following that alleged act.
-The written request must identify the act being aggrieved. - 2.
-A conference shall be held within four school days after the request, unless the parties agree in writing to a later date. - 3.
+The written request must identify the act being aggrieved.
+Failure to file a written notice of appeal within the prescribed time will constitute a waiver of the right to appeal. - 2.
+A conference shall be held within four school days after the request, unless the parties agree in writing to a later - 3.
 If the conference does not resolve the complaint, the grievant may file a written grievance with the building administrator of the affected staff member(s) within three days of the conference.
-If this complaint is related to student discipline, the discipline Level of Response will not be served until the grievance process is complete. - 4.
+If this complaint is related to student discipline, an appeal of any suspension shall not hold the suspension in abeyance; meaning, a student shall remain on out-of-school suspension while waiting an appeal. - 4.
 If the building administrator of the staff member fails to resolve the issue to the satisfaction of the grievant, the grievant, upon request, shall be provided a written notice by the building administrator within three days of the request, stating the facts and the basis of the grievant's dissatisfaction. - 5.
 A grievant wishing to appeal the building administrator's written decision must file a written appeal with the Superintendent or the superintendent's designee not later than five school days from the date of the written decision stating with specificity the reason(s) the problem could not be resolved. - 6.
-The Superintendent/designee shall resolve the appeal by investigating the situation, reviewing the written appeal/records, and/or scheduling a conference to hear the grievance no later than five school days following the receipt of the notice of appeal and shall issue a decision in writing no later than five school days following the investigation/conference.
+The Superintendent/designee shall resolve the appeal by investigating the situation, reviewing the written appeal/ records, and/or scheduling a conference to hear the grievance no later than five school days following the receipt of the notice of appeal and shall issue a decision in writing no later than five school days following the investigation/conference.

 The decision of the Superintendent/designee shall be the final decision of the school system.
-A copy of the decision shall be sent to the parties involved not later than ten school days following the receipt of the appeal by the Superintendent/designee.
+A copy of the decision shall be sent to the parties involved not later than ten school days following the receipt of the appeal by the Superintendent/ designee.